GSA/digitalgov.gov/content/news/2017/06/2017-06-13-fedramp-5th-anniversary.md

 {{< img-right src="fedramp-2017-logo" >}}

 We worked with our stakeholders to develop a simpler and more flexible logo.
-As of **June 6, 2017**, this is the official FedRAMP logo, including all reference to and use on fedramp.gov and other federal sources of information.
-We have updated our branding guidance for use of the new logo as well.
+As of **June 6**, this is the official FedRAMP logo, including all reference to and use on fedramp.gov and other federal sources of information.
+We have updated our [branding guidance (PDF, 887 kb, 15 pages)](https://digital.gov/pdf/FedRAMP-Branding-Guidance_June-2017.pdf) for use of the new logo as well.

 We thank you for your continued partnership with FedRAMP.